kubeflow/website/content/en/docs/components/katib/trial-template.md

 the [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/) on these pods and has succeeded and failed status, you can use it in Katib.

-To do that, you need to modify Katib components before installing Katib on your Kubernetes cluster.
+To do that, you need to modify Katib components before installing it on your Kubernetes cluster.
 For that, you have to know your CRD API group and version, the CRD object's kind.
 Also, you need to know which resources your custom object is created.
 Check the